Contents

 Assessment Coordinator

-In January 2010, each unit was asked to appoint an assessment coordinator, a new service position within each department, who would be responsible for centralizing and coordinating each unit’s efforts to develop and report on unit and degree outcomes/measures.
+The assessment coordinator is responsible for centralizing and coordinating each unit’s efforts to develop and report on unit and degree outcomes/measures.
 This position can be filled by the chair or by a faculty person appointed by the chair.

 Alumni/Graduates